cloudposse/terraform-aws-eks-node-group/MIGRATION.md

 - `enable_cluster_autoscaler` removed.
 Use `cluster_autoscaler_enabled` instead.

 - `worker_role_autoscale_iam_enabled` removed.
-Use an [EKS IAM role for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for the cluster autoscaler service account instead.
+Use an [EKS IAM role for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for the cluster autoscaler service account instead, or add the policy back in via `node_role_policy_arns`.

 - `source_security_group_ids` renamed `ssh_access_security_group_ids` to reflect that the specified security groups will be given `ssh` access (TCP port 22) to the nodes.